 Customers' experience of how easy it is to contact their supplier has also continued on a generally downward trend in Q4 2022.
 The proportion of customers finding it very or fairly easy to contact their supplier (49%) was down by 1 percentage point, after the first increase in Q3 2022 since Q4 2020.

 If things go wrong

-Across the market, the number of complaints received by suppliers per 100,000 customer accounts in Q2 2022 decreased by 5% from the previous quarter, and also by 5% from Q2 2021.
-This was mainly driven by lower complaint levels reported by large and small suppliers.
+Across the market, the number of complaints received by suppliers per 100,000 customer accounts in Q4 2022 increased by 14% from the previous quarter and by 33% from Q4 2021.
+This was mainly driven by higher complaint volumes reported by large and medium suppliers.

-For large suppliers as a group, the number of complaints received per 100,000 customer accounts decreased by 6% from the previous quarter and by 9% from Q2 2021.
-For medium suppliers, it increased by 16% from the previous quarter and by 12% from Q2 2021.
-For small suppliers it decreased by 23% from the previous quarter and by 39% from Q2 2021.
+For large suppliers as a group, the number of complaints received per 100,000 customer accounts increased by 15% from the previous quarter and by 31% from Q4 2021.
+For medium suppliers, it increased by 12% from the previous quarter and by 93% from Q4 2021.
+For small suppliers, it increased by less than 1% from the previous quarter and decreased by 40% from Q4 2021.

 We all expect certain things from our energy suppliers, like understandable bills and the ability to contact them when we need to.
 These indicators show customer satisfaction with those and other fundamental points, for the overall market and across different groups of suppliers.
 The data comes from a new dedicated quarterly energy satisfaction survey commissioned in 2018 by Ofgem in conjunction with Citizens Advice.